Breakthrough therapy designed for periodontitis sufferers

 Periodontitis is a painful and destructive dental disease caused by bacteria that induce inflammation, leading to the loss of gums surrounding teeth.
 As one of the most common dental diseases affecting a large number of the population, researchers have designed a new stem cell-based therapy to treat it.

-Until now, periodontitis is treated with infection-fighting methods and with patients’ Mesenchymal Stem Cells (MSCs) to regenerate the tissue around teeth.
+Currently, periodontitis is treated with infection-fighting methods and with patients’ mesenchymal stem cells (MSCs) to regenerate the tissue around teeth.
 However, the success of autologous cells depends on the patient’s age and the tissue quality.

 This new therapy, proposed by Tohoku University Graduate School of Dentistry in Japan, claims to use a safe, effective and cheaper regenerative method.
-It involves injecting allogeneic MSCs from a healthy donor into the affected one’s defected dental tissue.
-The cells used for the therapy are called Adipose Derived Mesenchymal Progenitor Stem Cells (ADMPC) and are isolated from the adipose tissue of healthy patients.
+It involves injecting allogeneic MSCs from a healthy donor into the affected one’s defective dental tissue.
+The cells used for the therapy are called adipose derived mesenchymal progenitor stem cells (ADMPC) and are isolated from the adipose tissue of healthy patients.